ollelogdahl/cgr/docs/a3/a3.typ

 == Cluster Assignment

 Assigning lights to clusters is the main part of the clustering algorithm.
-In previous assignments we already store all point lights in a buffer, so we use an indirection buffer similar to @devilisinthedetails to reference them.
+In previous assignments we already store all point lights in a buffer, so we use an indirection buffer similar to
+@devilisinthedetails to reference them.
 After this pass, each cluster will have a reference to the start of the cluster items, as well as a hash and the number of lights.
+Each cluster supports up to 255 lights.
 See @fig:cluster-mem for a memory layout of clusters, cluster items and lights.

+Assignment is done using a simple AABB-sphere intersection test.
+As the lights don't store their radii, this needs to be calculated using the intensity and the falloff parameters.
 Using a naive approach, we were able to assign 10'000 lights to 2'800 clusters in 6ms on a GTX 1070.
-While an extreme case, we optimized the algorithm to perform faster.
+While an extreme case, we optimized the algorithm to perform faster and require less memory.

 #figure(
   placement: top,